andreas-volz/dosgamebox/README.md

 (Path setup fits to by local installation with external harddisk; this needs to be explained in detail)

 ### Config File Collection
 Just a DOSBox game file collection that supports the sandboxing feature and is compatible with SkyScraper[1] media scrapping.
 All files share some generic path concept and work only in the context of this configuration.
 Here is very important to add that this includes for sure only the startup configuration and no media or foreign properties.
 Many DOSBox games which you find somewhere in the internet contains startup config files, but they often need to be adopted to your local setup.
-This collection is optimized for RetorPie[3] with standalone dosbox (not lr-dosbox)
+This collection is optimized for RetorPie[3] with standalone dosbox (not lr-dosbox).
+See folder "pc".

 ### Keyboard->Joystick Mapper
 Some (old) games need adaption to the keyboard mapper to create some more fun playing them.
 Some are collected here and referenced from the local game specific DOSBox configuration file.